 In many ways, Wakefield feels like it is a modern day version of Rear Window but without all the thrills that came with the Alfred Hitchcock classic in this character study that stars Breaking Bad‘s Bryan Cranston.

-Cranston is essential to making this movie work.
-Without him, it simply wouldn’t work and I can’t imagine anyone but him in the role of Howard Wakefield.
+Written and directed by Robin Swicord, the film was based on the short story of the same name by E.L.
+Doctorow.
+Bryan Cranston leads the cast and let me just say how essential the Breaking Bad star is to making this movie work.
+Without him, it simply wouldn’t work.
+I don’t put it lightly when I say that I can’t imagine anyone but him in the role of Howard Wakefield.
 He’s the one who is looking through the windows in the garage and keeping a watch on his wife and two daughters.
-Through her direction, Swicord does a great job of getting the best out of Cranston’s performance in the movie–better known for her writing than directing, she doesn’t mess around here.
+Through her direction, Swicord does a great job of getting the best out of Cranston’s performance in the movie.
+Swicord is better known for her writing than directing but she doesn’t mess around here.